cloudpilot-emu/cloudpilot-emu/README.md

 If the counter turns red and stops a fatal DB error has occurred, and no state is being saved anymore.
 You should reload the page at this point.
 If you have unsaved data in the emulator you can save a session image (see below) before reloading.
-Note that such a condition shouldn't happen and usually signfies a browser bug, but I have seen it ocassionally on iOS
+Note that this shouldn't happen and signifies a browser bug, but I have seen it ocassionally on iOS

 ## Saving a session image